MarkDBlackwell/css-selector-example/README.md

-Currently, this is an example showing use of the css-selector plugin.
+This is an example showing use of the plugin, css-selector.

 See <http://css-selector.heroku.com/>.